How to Run an Engaged Facebook Group

 I’m sure you’ve been in one of those groups (and maybe you’re running one) where the only posts seem to come from the group administrator.
 Outside of those?
 Crickets.

 After about a year of debating whether I should start a Facebook group for my business, I finally pulled the trigger in May 2017.
-At first, I thought I wanted it to grow to Being Boss proportions, with the idea it would give me a giant audience to whom I could sell my mentoring services.
+At first, I thought I wanted it to grow to Being Boss proportions, with the idea it would give me a giant audience to whom I could sell my coaching services.

 Set the Stage